Nursing License Reinstatement ~ Texas Board of Nursing (BON)

 If the panel recommends that your reinstatement request be denied, you can make a request for a public hearing before an Administrative Law Judge.

 If you have questions about getting your nursing license reinstated, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.

 Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, reprimands, remedial education, license limits, license suspension and probation, enforced suspension, voluntary surrender, license revocation, and denial of licensure.